metro-mpi/verilator/docs/guide/exe_verilator.rst

 This disables WIDTH warnings globally, and CASEX for a specific file.

-Verilator control files are fed through the normal Verilog preprocessor prior to parsing, so "\`ifdef", "\`define", and comments may be used as if the control file was standard Verilog code.
+Configuration files are fed through the normal Verilog preprocessor prior to parsing, so "\`ifdef", "\`define", and comments may be used as if the configuration file was standard Verilog code.

-Note that file or line-specific control only applies to files read after the control file.
-It is therefore recommended to pass the control file to Verilator as the first file.
+Note that file or line-specific configuration only applies to files read after the configuration file.
+It is therefore recommended to pass the configuration file to Verilator as the first file.

-The grammar of control commands is as follows:
+The grammar of configuration commands is as follows:

 .. option:: `verilator_config

-   Take the remaining text and treat it as Verilator Control File commands.
+   Take the remaining text and treat it as Verilator configuration commands.
-   See :ref:`Verilator Control Files`.

 .. option:: clock_enable -module "<modulename>" -var "<signame>"